Find Trade Colleges

 Pocatello, ID

-You’ll join some of the best and brightest minds around you if you attend Idaho State University.
-The school came in at #3 on this year’s Best Value Mechanic & Repair Technologies Associate Degree Schools in Idaho list.
-ISU is a large public school located in the small city of Pocatello.
+You’ll be in good company if you decide to attend Idaho State University.
+It ranked #3 on our 2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in Idaho list.
+ISU is a large public school located in the city of Pocatello.

 Full Mechanic & Repair Technologies at Lewis - Clark State College Report